Dothill Primary School

 How can we help?

+We monitor our attendance regularly.
 If we have concerns around your child's attendance then we will make contact with you through a letter or a phone call.
 Although 90% in an exam is a good score, 90% attendance is a poor score.
 In fact the government class 90% and below as persistent absence.
 We hope to talk to you before your child reaches this level so that we can work with you as necessary and support your child's success in school.
+This chart can help you to understand your child's current rate of attendance.